Franz Bücker, Fahrzeugbau, Oberursel, Germany

 3- or 4speed transmissions.
 The annual production numbers reached 500 units.

-1953 brought the new TZ 200, but production numbers fell to 400 units.
-In 1954 a 50cc moped entered the showrooms, but the production numbers reached only 165 units, and the motorcycle production was stopped.
+1953 saw the introduction of the new TZ 200, but production numbers fell to 400 units.
+In 1954 a 50cc moped entered the showrooms, but only 165 units were constructed and motorcycle production ceased.

 Franz Bücker became a car dealer for Ford and Glas, and the business boomed.
 Franz Bücker died in 1980.

 [Edited Feb.
 2021, Dec.
 2021, Mar.
 2023]